osamanazar47/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles :is a script that display the current directory content in a long format 4-listmorefiles :this script is for displaying the content of the current directory (including hidden files) 5-listfilesdigitonly :is a script for displaying the contents in long formay,with user and group IDs displayed numerically and show hidden files
+6-firstdirectory :is a script for creating a new directory in the /tmp/ directory